kilpkonn/msc-thesis/main.typ

 The algorithm itself is quite simple.
 The pseudocode for it can be seen in @rust-bfs-pseudocode.
 We start by gathering all the items in scope to `defs`.
-These items include local values and constants, as well as all visible functions, type constructors, etc.
+These items include local values and constants, as well as all visible functions, constructors, etc.
 Next, we initialize the lookup table with the desired _many threshold_ for the alternative expressions shown in @rust-alternative-exprs.
 The lookup table owns the cache, the state of the algorithm and some other values for optimizations.
 We will discuss the exact functionalities of the lookup table in @lookup-table.